Skip to content

 Portal services are a large part of ArcGIS.
 The portal can perform operations such as updating or adding feature items, which often include sending metadata, including locale information.
 Locale data can affect items like basemaps, styling, and symbology.
 Device locale is the default setting but you can set a specific locale with Portal.locale.
 If the portal does not support the specified locale, the default portal settings are used.

 Similarly, the OAuth login page can be localized during initialization with the constructor.
-If the given locale is not supported by the portal, the OAuth login page will be displayed in the language corresponding to locale set in the portal or organization settings.
+If the given locale is not supported by the portal, the OAuth login page will be displayed in the language corresponding to the locale set in the portal or organization settings.

 Locale-aware API